davesnx/styled-ppx/documents/css-extraction.md

 destroyed declaration order (regression test:
 `packages/generate/test/source-order.t`).

-The deduplicated list is then written to the output channel with optional `--minify` (no inter-rule newlines).
+The deduplicated list is then written to the output channel.
+Inter-rule newlines are dropped when every contributing input file declared `env=production` in its `[@@@css.config ...]` (see the wire protocol section above); there is no CLI flag for this.

 ## Atomization